trojal/rozero-notes/max_hp.md

 This is an update on the work done by the [irowiki](https://irowiki.org/wiki/Max_HP) team.
 Currently has only been confirmed in kRO with a Novice without any equipment modifiers.

+See the iROWiki page for more information about modifiers.
+Note that, based on the updated algorithm below, the Max HP look up table is off.
+Updated Novice values provided below.
+Further testing needed to verify other classes and equipment.

 Updated Max HP algorithm for calculating Max HP.
 Using a level 13 Novice with 2 VIT as an example.

 ```javascript